-Judy Vodden has been with CWC for 3 years, and with Karen & Mark's other dock diving organizations since their inception in 2009.
+Judy Vodden has been with CWC for since the beginning, and with Karen & Mark's other dock diving organizations since their inception in 2009.
 Judy currently helps with Admin functions at the Registration table, wrangles, assists with the other CWC disciplines, assists with event teardown, and otherwise helps where needed.
 Judy has a yellow lab named Ellie, who is a rescue from Louisiana, and came into Judy's life in Dec 2012, when Ellie was about 8 months old.
 Ellie provides comedic relief on the dock, trying her best at Jump and Lure.
 Ellie also competes in agility, and loves to do lure coursing, scent work, barn hunt, trick training, and hiking in the woods.
 Judy also jumps 9 yr old Roo, a game little border collie who loves the game of dock diving and loves swimming . . . she is an absolute water baby.
 Roo also competes in agility, is retired from sheep herding, and loves disc, barn hunt, trick training, scent work, and hiking in the woods, with her all time favourite (next to being in the water) . . . . mousing!

 Cathy and Brian Anderson have been involved with CWC since its inception and have been active in the sport since 2016.
 Cathy helps with set up/take down, wrangling and administration during events.
 Brian is a certified CWC judge and has done just about everything, including admin, setups, and announcing.
 He loves to help other competitors and introduce new people to the sport.
 They have 2 dock diving dogs who love to be around the water.
 Kenji, a shepherd/border collie rescue has many titles and awards but his favourite discipline by far is Grab.
 Kira is their Nova Scotia Duck Tolling Retriever who took a few years before she decided that she wanted to jump.
 Now everyone can hear her screams as she awaits her turn on the dock.